 And of course, where and how you store your milk is pivotal to its freshness.
 “How long does milk last after the sell-by date?” and “How long can milk sit out?” are two completely different questions with completely different answers.
 According to the FDA, if milk is left unrefrigerated for more than two hours, it’s considered unsafe to consume.
 Believe it or not, there’s even a specific location in your fridge where you should be keeping your milk—and it’s not on the door’s shelves.
 According to Jen Giambroni, Director of Communications at Real California Milk, milk should be stored at 38° to 40°F in the same container it came in, and far away from the door.
 When milk is stored on the refrigerator door’s shelves, it’s being exposed to warm air each time it’s opened, which encourages bacterial growth.
 “Also, be sure to tightly close the lid to your milk cartons,” Pasieka adds.
 “This helps reduce accidental contamination and odors from other refrigerated products.”

 If you think that your milk might have prematurely expired, use your senses’ best judgment.
-“Spoiled foods will develop an off odor, flavor or texture due to naturally occurring spoilage bacteria.
+“Spoiled foods will develop an off odor, flavor, or texture due to naturally occurring spoilage bacteria.
 If a food has developed such spoilage characteristics, it should not be eaten,” says the United States Department of Agriculture.
-You’ll never have to worry about these 9 foods ever expiring, though.
+Find out how to store every type of leftover food.

 - EatByDate: “How Long Does Milk Last?”